QuentinRa/blog.quentinra.dev/operating-systems/webservers/apache/index.md

 $ sudo chmod -R 755 /var/www/xxx/
 ```

-Sometimes, you may have permissions problems.
-You need to investigate the problem, but one way to fix it is to give `www-data` the ownership over a directory <small>(allowing they to create/edit files)</small>.
+Sometimes, you may have permission problems.
+You need to investigate the problem, but one way to fix it is to give `www-data` the ownership over a directory <small>(allowing them to create/edit files)</small>.

 ```shell!
 $ sudo chown -R www-data:www-data folder/